Opinion | Donald Trump Jr. is actively helping his father corrupt the election

 Obviously all this might not end up affecting the actual outcome.
 It’s also possible that Joe Biden could win by a comfortable enough margin that none of this has much practical impact.
 Or Trump could win outright.

-But we should be worried about the prospect of the President of the United States and his senior advisers working to persuade millions and millions of people who trust them very deeply that ongoing vote counting is illegitimate, amid the searing tensions that often accompany close presidential elections.
+But we should be worried about the prospect of the president of the United States and his senior advisers working to persuade millions and millions of people who trust them very deeply that ongoing vote counting is illegitimate, amid the searing tensions that often accompany close presidential elections.
 That seems like it bodes very badly for post-election civic peace and for the possibilities for post-Trump civic restoration.